Sachin-NeU/Team5_CSYE7245_Spring2021/Project/README.md

 ## Setup

 The pipeline requires an Amazon Web Services account to deploy and run.
-Signup for an AWS Account [here](https://portal.aws.amazon.com/billing/signup#/start).
 The pipeline uses the folllowing AWS Services:

 - Lambda
 - S3